arnaldoaparicio/arnaldoaparicio.github.io/portfolio.markdown

 Book Club won Turing's Demo Comp, even when competing from a relatively weak position of being "only" in mod 3, competing against mod 4 projects.

+## National Park Activity Finder

+[National Park Activity Finder] is a paired project created with a fellow Turing alumni.
+It allows users to search for national parks in the United States and search for events in those national parks.

 ## Untitled Mugen DB

 [Untitled Mugen DB]({% link mugen-db.markdown %}) was an enjoyable solo project in which I guilt a separated front-end/back-end game engine to support host resources and information for players of a game called [MUGEN](https://en.wikipedia.org/wiki/Mugen_(game_engine)).